jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "8BDPqgOrTMfK"}

-In `jax_threefry_partitionable` mode, the JAX PRNG remains deterministic, but its implementation is new (and under development).
+In `'jax_threefry_partitionable'` mode, the JAX PRNG remains deterministic, but its implementation is new (and under development).
 The random values generated for a given key will be the same at a given JAX version (or a given commit on the `main` branch), but may vary across releases.

++++ {"id": "K5cowA5lj5_e"}

+## Next steps

+This tutorial serves as a brief introduction of sharded and parallel computation in JAX.

+To learn about each SPMD method in-depth, check out these docs:
+- {ref}`distributed-arrays-and-automatic-parallelization`
+- {doc}`../notebooks/shard_map`